Classification of Kingdom Animalia for Class 9

 1. Presence of Vertebral Column: One of the most defining features of vertebrates is their possession of a true vertebral column or backbone.
 This complex structure, consisting of individual vertebrae, provides crucial support, protection, and flexibility for the body.

 2. Symmetry, Coelom, and Segmentation: Vertebrates display bilateral symmetry, meaning their bodies can be divided into two identical halves.
 Additionally, they possess a coelom, a fluid-filled body cavity that houses and protects internal organs.
-Their bodies are segmented, allowing for specialization and efficient functioning of various organ systems.
+Their bodies are segmented, allowing for specialisation and efficient functioning of various organ systems.

-3. Diverse Body Tissues and Organs: Vertebrates exhibit a complex organization of body tissues and organs.
+3. Diverse Body Tissues and Organs: Vertebrates exhibit a complex organisation of body tissues and organs.
 This enables them to perform a wide range of functions, from respiration and circulation to digestion and sensory perception.

 4. Presence of Notochord: All vertebrates share certain fundamental traits that link them to their chordate origins.
 These traits include the presence of a notochord, a flexible rod-like structure that provides support, and a nerve cord running along the back.